Is Quasar Optical Variability a Damped Random Walk?: Introduction

-However, it is still uncertain whether the DRW model, with only two parameters, can fully characterize quasar variability across all timescales.
+However, it is still uncertain whether the DRW model, with only two parameters, can fully characterize quasar optical variability across all timescales.
 Early studies~\citep[e.g.][]{collier2001} examined the power spectrum density~(PSD) of a small number of individual quasars, finding evidence for the $f^{-2}$ power law behavior of the DRW model on short time scales, and weaker evidence for a flattening on long time scales.
-The first series of DRW studies~\citep{kelly2009, kozowski2010, macleod2010} essentially followed these results and reconfirmed the average PSD structure, but did not explore any possible deviations.
+The first series of DRW studies~\citep{kelly2009, kozlowski2010, macleod2010} essentially followed these results and reconfirmed the average PSD structure, but did not explore any possible deviations.
 We know from~\cite{mushotzky2011} that the DRW model probably fails on very short time scales~($\lesssim$ week), having too much power on short time scales compared to that measured by {\it Kepler}.
-Mathematically speaking, the DRW model~(a.k.a. the Ornstein--Uhlenbeck process) is unique~---~it is the only stationary Gaussian process that is ``memoryless''~(Markov). \cite{kelly2009} introduced DRW model as a first order continuous autoregressive (CAR(1))~process, and its discrete counterpart~(AR(1)) is simply an iteration $x_{i+1} = \alpha_\mathrm{AR(1)}x_i + \epsilon_i$, where $\epsilon$ is a Gaussian deviate.
-Physically, if quasar variability is driven by multiple mechanisms, or multiple seeds of the same mechanism with different relaxation time scales or amplitudes, there should be deviations from the DRW model.
+Mathematically speaking, the DRW model~(a.k.a. the Ornstein--Uhlenbeck process) is unique~---~it is the only stationary Gaussian process~(GP) that is ``memoryless''~(Markov). \cite{kelly2009} introduced DRW model as a first order continuous autoregressive (CAR(1))~process, and its discrete counterpart~(AR(1)) is simply an iteration $x_{i+1} = \alpha_\mathrm{AR}x_i + \epsilon_i$, where $\epsilon$ is a Gaussian deviate.\footnote{ In fact, a DRW light curve is easily generated by using an iterative process with $\alpha_\mathrm{AR}=e^{-|t_{i+1}-t_{i}|/\tau}$ and setting the variance of the Gaussian deviate $\epsilon_i$ to be $\sigma^2_\mathrm{AR}=\sigma^2(1-e^{-2|t_{i+1}-t_{i}|/\tau})$.} Physically, if quasar variability is driven by multiple mechanisms, or multiple seeds of the same mechanism with different relaxation time scales or amplitudes, there should be deviations from the DRW model.